ServerContainers/mysql/README.md

 ## What is it

 This Dockerfile (ghcr.io/servercontainers/mysql) gives you a MySQL/MariaDB SQL-Server on alpine.
-It is also possible to configure an auto mysqldump and restore mechanism.
+It is also possible to configure an auto mariadb-dump and restore mechanism.

 For Configuration of the Server you use environment Variables.